Psychotria tenuifolia

 Psychotria tenuifolia, commonly known as velvet-leaved wild coffee, is a species of plant in the family Rubiaceae.
-It is endemic to southern Florida, South America and the Caribbean.
+It is native to southern Florida, South America and the Caribbean.
 The description of velvet is based on the silky appearance that the leaves display in relation to other species of the same plant family.

 Description

 The species’ growth habit is known to be an evergreen shrub, or small tree.
 Some features that can be used to describe Psychotria tenuifolia would be dull or blue-green leaves which are about 4-7 in long.
 The leaves are opposite and simple, which means that leaves form with a single stipule between them and has pinnate venation.
 It contains terminal inflorescence, an inflorescence that arises from the end of the stem rather than the leaf base and has no domatia present, as opposed to other Psychotria species.
 The flowers when bloomed are small and white in clusters, and have 5 petals with radial symmetry.
 Its fruits are red, orange, or yellow consisting of thin skin and a central seed.
 This species is known to be heterostylic, each flower containing different lengths of stamen reducing self-fertilization.
 It is also hermaphroditic containing both female and male parts within one flower.